apache/nuttx/configs/arduino-due/README.txt

     This is accomplished by simply configuring the programming port in 1200 baud and sending something on the programming port.
 Here is some sample output from a Windows CMD.exe shell.
 NOTE that my Arduino programming port shows up as COM26.
-It may be different on yoursystem.
+It may be different on your system.

     To enter boot mode, set the baud to 1200 and send anything to the programming port: